07/17/2024

-Surgery, medical oncology and radiation oncology are treatments for colon and rectal cancer
+Surgery, medical oncology and radiation oncology are treatments for colon and rectal cancer.

-No one wants to hear they or someone they know has colon cancer or rectal cancer.
+No one wants to learn they or someone they know has colon cancer or rectal cancer.
 It is common to feel anxious and scared after a colorectal cancer diagnosis.
 You might also feel overwhelmed about what to expect next and treatment options.

 What type of colorectal cancer treatment is right for me?